-Do the intended employees/contractors have sufficient experience and training for the type of work being carried out?
-If the risk assessment identifies space constraints, are they of a suitable build?
-Other factors such as claustrophobia, fitness to wear breathing apparatus or medical advice on individual capability may need to be considered.

-Confined spaces can be physically demanding, it is essential that employees are sufficiently fit and mentally capable of fulfilling their duties.
+- 5.5.1 Do the intended employees/contractors have sufficient experience and training for the type of work being carried out?
+If the risk assessment identifies space constraints, are they physically able to work safely in the space?
+Other factors such as claustrophobia, fitness to wear breathing apparatus or medical advice on individual capability may need to be considered. - 5.5.2 Confined spaces can be physically demanding, it is essential that employees are sufficiently fit and mentally capable of fulfilling their duties.